NBME Form 18 Block 1

 F) RNA genome

 A 55-year-old man of northern European descent comes to the physician because Of a 2-month history of weakness, altered skin color, and bilateral knee pain.
 Two of his siblings have type 2 diabetes mellitus and cirrhosis.
 Physical examination shows bronzed skin, hepatomegaly, and arthritis of both knees.
 Serum studies show increased saturation of transferrin and Increased ferritin concentration.
-A liver biopsy specimen shows increased iron content and cirrhosis.
-This patient is at greatest risk for which of the following?

 A) Basal ganglia atrophy